dine2014/texbook-mfbook-bugs/bugs.md

 \<with clause\>, …, 120.|\<with clause\>, …, 220.

 General issues:
-- inconsistent use of text italic and math italic for single-letter variables (e.g. page C245 line 5)
+- inconsistent use of text italic vs math italic for single-letter variables (e.g. page C245 line 5)
-- inconsistent use of roman `%` and typewriter `%` in prettyprinted METAFONT programs
+- inconsistent use of roman % vs typewriter `%` in prettyprinted METAFONT programs
-- inconsistent use of `\ldots` and `\cdots` contradicting *The TeXbook*'s advice (e.g. page C176, line 20; page C307, lines 12–13)
+- inconsistent use of `\ldots` vs `\cdots` contradicting *The TeXbook*'s advice (e.g. page C176, line 20; page C307, lines 12–13)
 - inconsistent use of *z*[*k*] vs *z*<sub><i>k</i></sub> inside loops like **for** *k* = 1 **upto** 4: … **endfor** ([details](https://tug.org/pipermail/tex-k/2020-July/003269.html))
+- inconsistent use of ‘`A`’ vs `"A"` when citing characters to be designed (e.g. page C163, lines -4 and -1; page C124, line 3)
-- space factor not turned off after code fragments (e.g. “gives ‘?’&nbsp; a fresh meaning” on page C247, lines -7–-6)
+- space factor not turned off after code fragments (e.g. “and ‘?’&nbsp;&nbsp;is restored” on page C247, lines -6)
 - *The TeXbook* uses thrice "his or her", and *TeX: The Program* uses twice "he or she", which are no longer gender-inclusive

 ## Other people's bug reports I'm aware of